shashoriginal/hdi_analysis/README.md

 In this project, we emphasize meticulous data handling to ensure the integrity and accuracy of our analysis:

 ### Data Import
-- The project utilizes a comprehensive CSV file titled "Human Development Index - Full.csv".
+- The project utilizes a comprehensive CSV file titled "cleaned_HDI_data.csv".
 - We set up a clear path to this file, ensuring seamless data import for analysis.